davejagoda/bingo-card/README.md

 `heroku auth`

-*make sure you the previous commands shows you are the right heroku user*
+*previous command shows that you are the right heroku user if you have more than one heroku account*

 `heroku create bingo-card`